essserrr/crt-terminal/packages/crt-terminal/README.md

     - `screenEffects?: boolean` - screen shaking
     - `textEffects?: boolean` - text glow pulsing

+8.  `focusOnMount?: boolean` - Should we focus the console on mount (defaults to true)

 ## Event Queue

 The main part of public interface through which component communicates with outer world. `useEventQueue` exports event creators in `handlers` field of return object, namely: